 You can find the my-https-listener-arn attribute via the following command:

 To further manage your application load manager, click here.

 Test your SSL installation

-Browse the HTTPS version of your domain and check if the SSL green padlock is present.
+Browse the HTTPS version of your domain and check if the SSL padlock is present.
 You can click on it and inspect your certificate’s details.
 To perform an extensive test, use these highly recommended SSL tools.
 They will scan your installation and create instant reports.